Ada-C16/retro-video-store/notes.md

    If customer not found: 404
    If video not found: 404
+   If missing parameters: 400
-   If video does not have any inventory: 400
+   If video does not have any inventory: 400, { "message" : "Could not perform checkout"}

-2. `POST /rentals/check-in`
+2. `POST /rentals/check-in` - Lilly
    - either delete the rental or change it's status to `"checked_in"`.
    - required body parameters
     `customer_id` | integer | ID of the customer attempting to check out this video